 - In some instances, it may mean moving them to a corner or even a closet.

-There’s not a wrong answer for where your child will sleep.
+There’s no wrong answer for where your child will sleep.
 No matter where they’ll be sleeping, you can still engineer the area to be an environment that promotes sleep.